Profiles: Dana Waldman

 At the time, Golden Gate had a facility in Los Altos and a cohort-based MBA program was starting.
 Twenty sleepless months later, Dana Waldman had his MBA.
 Although his office was still at Loral in the Silicon Valley, much of his work kept him commuting between Washington, D.C. and California.
 He remembers his biggest problem was communicating with other students about group projects.
 "Obviously now it's very easy to share documents, but back then it was a real challenge, so I always tell people that it was a great program but I didn't sleep for two years."

 Reflecting on his program, Dana observes two distinct perspectives, which he calls the value at the time and the value with some distance.
 "At the time, I would say I was like a sponge.
 I was excited to soak up learning and to work on different skills that I didn't have at the time.
 I had good business acumen and by then I had accomplished quite a bit in my career, but I had not formalized a lot of the skills.
 It was clear to me that if I was going to continue to advance, there would be some basic blocking and tackling skills that I would need to master.
 But more importantly, I needed to refine my intuitive business acumen.
 I also wanted to make the program relevant to what I was doing at work.
 Each time I had a project, I tried to have some parallel to what was going on at work."

 GGU President Dan Angel got to know Dana early after his arrival in the Spring of 2007.
-Dana was tapped to be the alumni representative of the President’s Blue Horizons Team.
+Dana was tapped to be the alumni representative of the Presidents Blue Horizons Team.
 In just four months, that team of twenty people developed new programs for the university that have brought in more than a million dollars in new revenue.
 Dana was a big part of that success, so Dan called on his leadership again and again.
-Eventually Dana was invited to join the Board of Trustees, and is the current Chairman.
+Eventually Dana was invited to join the Board of Trustees where he served as chairman.